threefoldtech/zinit/docs/readme.md

 - `status`: shows detailed status of a named service.
 - `forget`: works only on a `stopped` service (means that the target state is set to `down` by a previous call to `stop`).
 Also no process must be associated with the service (if the `stop` call didn't do it, a `kill` might)
 - `list`: show a quick view of all monitored services.
+- `log`: show services logs from the zinit ring buffer.
+The buffer size is configured in `init`
 - `monitor`: monitor will load config of a service `name` from the configuration directory. and monitor it, this will allow you to add new service to the configuration directory in runtime.